Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1944:

 In the period Jan./March 1944 Germany lost close to 40 U-boats in the North Atlantic.
-In the same time period over 100 convoys with around 3360 Merchant ships had crossed back and forth, and only 3 had been sunk, so the conventional U-boats had lost in the face of the developing defence methods of the Allies.
-A number of them were called back, some stayed in the North Atlantic as weather ships, while still others were kept for the convoy routes, if nothing else than to tie up the Allied battle forces.
+In the same time period over 100 convoys with around 3360 merchant ships had crossed back and forth, and only 3 had been sunk, so the conventional U-boats had lost in the face of the developing defence methods of the Allies.
+A number of them were called back, some stayed in the North Atlantic as weather ships, while others were kept for the convoy routes, if nothing else than to tie up the Allied battle forces.

 The maritime inquiry was held in Glasgow on Apr.
 17-1944 with the captain, the 2nd mate, the 3rd engineer and Able Seaman Iversen appearing.